How to Know What the Best Chemotherapy Treatment Is for Your Dog

 LOPP

 LOPP is a high-grade T-cell lymphoma equivalent of the CHOP protocol.
 It has a few of the same drugs: vincristine (O), and Prednisolone (P).
-LOPP runs on a similar multi-agent process that CHOP protocol is known for and targets the harder to treat high-grade T-cell lymphoma.
+LOPP runs on a similar multi-agent process that CHOP protocol is known for and targets the harder-to-treat high-grade T-cell lymphoma.

 Relapse treatments

 When a dog’s remission ends they often have to go into a new treatment plan, although there are times when a repeat of the same system that got them into their remission is safe to reuse.
-A patient who participated in the CHOP protocol to get into their first remission, for example, would be a good candidate to restart the CHOP treatment if they relapsed after a minimum of two months.
+A patient who participated in the CHOP protocol to get into their first remission, for example, would be a good candidate to restart the CHOP treatment if they relapsed after a minimum of two months after finishing CHOP.
 In this instance, the chance of them achieving a second remission with the same treatment plan is very possible.

 For other dogs, there are a few options that can extend their life through a second remission.